 All of this adds up quickly and no brokerage has a good tracking method for keeping tabs on the premiums your collecting and what is getting assigned and what is not.
 You need to do this on your own which is why I use my personal spreadsheet for this project.

-You can access my options trading spreadsheet and use it for yourself to keep track of wheel trades.
+You can access my options trading spreadsheet and use it for yourself to keep track of the covered calls.

 - Ultimate Guide To Selling Puts (Cash Secured Puts)